How do we smartly restart mobility after the intelligent lockdown?

-At the start of the brainstorm session, Eric Mink, Program Manager MaaS with the Ministry of Infrastructure & Water Management, called on the members of Connekt to aid and surprise the ministry: “Normally, the ministry works on the long term and you guys on the short term.
+At the start of the brainstorming session, Eric Mink, Program Manager MaaS with the Ministry of Infrastructure & Water Management, called on the members of Connekt to aid and surprise the ministry: “Normally, the ministry works on the long term, and you guys on the short term.
 But now the roles are reversed: now you are focusing on the midterm and we are focusing on the short term.
 Help us.
 Surprise us, hopefully, together, we can take our mobility goals to the next level.”
 (Source: Connekt).

 As mentioned, traffic jams are now a thing of the past and our air is cleaner than ever.
 How great it would be if we could hold on to these positive effects of this major crisis.
 The insights of the different parallel sessions have been compiled in a set of concrete recommendations for the roadmap for the Smart Restart that Connekt offered to the ministry on May 14th.
 The parallel sessions brainstormed about three topics:

 - Mobility footprint: the point model for retaining and rewarding our new (mobility) behavior